 Fertility Dost

-Are 2024 New Surrogacy Laws Patient Friendly?
+Are 2025 New Surrogacy Laws Patient-Friendly?
+Insights and Impacts

 Surrogacy

-Are 2024 New Surrogacy Laws Patient Friendly?
+Are 2025 New Surrogacy Laws Patient-Friendly?
+Insights and Impacts

 Fertility Dost is a 50,000 strong community of women & couples suffering from infertility.
 And we exactly know how it feels to be childless.
 To fulfil their parenthood dreams the couples hardly have few options like IVF treatment, adoption & surrogacy.
 Having said that, we would like to mention here that, the new surrogacy laws are confusing, problematic and made by policymakers who might have a very bird’s view idea of what infertility is.
 Let me prove it to you!